marijnh/Eloquent-JavaScript/07_robot.md

 moving, and the call to `filter` does the delivering.

 Parcel objects also aren't changed when they are moved, but recreated.
-The `move` method gives us a new world state, but leaves the old one entirely intact.
+The `move` method gives us a new village state, but leaves the old one entirely intact.

 ```
-let first = new WorldState(
+let first = new VillageState(
   "Post Office",
   [{place: "Post Office", address: "Alice's House"}]
 );